Candas1/Arduino-FOC/src/current_sense/hardware_specific/stm32/README.md

 ### Regular ADC
 Regular ADC is used for less critical sampling.<BR>
 It uses DMA to copy ADC samples to a buffer.<BR>
+If not triggered by a timer, it will sample in continuous mode.<BR>
+You can force a specific sampling time with the ADC_SAMPLINGTIME build flag (e.g. ADC_SAMPLINGTIME=ADC_SAMPLETIME_8CYCLES_5).<BR>

 ### Internal channels
 You can now sample internal channels (VREF,VBAT,TEMP).<BR>
 Those channels require a long sampling time, so the driver picks some of the longest sampling times available on your STM32 chip.<BR>
 You can force a specific sampling time with the ADC_SAMPLINGTIME_INTERNAL build flag (e.g. ADC_SAMPLINGTIME_INTERNAL=ADC_SAMPLETIME_480CYCLES).<BR>

+### Interrupt
+An interrupt is used with low side current sensing if the timer used to trigger the ADC has no repetition counter, which is used to make sure the low side mosfets are ON.<BR>
+You can force the use of an interrupt if needed with the SIMPLEFOC_STM32_ADC_INTERRUPT build flag.